solid/data-interoperability-panel/data-validation/use-cases.md

 ## Use Cases

-### Enabling shape validation
+### Enabling schema validation

-These use cases are focused on *setting* or *enabling* shape validation for resources or containers.
+These use cases are focused on *setting* or *enabling* schema validation for resources or containers.

 #### Enabling shape validation on a resource